-2. Remove the rear and backplane covers.
-For more information, refer to Removing the rear cover and Removing the backplane cover.
+- Remove the rear and backplane covers.
+For more information, refer to Removing the rear cover and Removing the backplane cover. - 3.
+Locate the backplane (A), and then cut the cable tie(s) (B).

 4. Connect the SlimSAS cables to the motherboard and the backplane.